evildmp/BrachioGraph/docs/get-started/build.rst

 * a Raspberry Pi
 * three servo motors
 * two arms
+* jumper wires and GPIO pin header to connect the Pi to the servos
 * other small items mentioned below (such as a clothes-peg) depending on exactly how you build the machine.

 You'll also need some strong adhesive.